amsikking/SOLS_O2-O3_optomechanics/README.md

 - Designed for tilt angles of 30deg (high NA O1) and 45deg (low NA O1).
 - Capable of reproducing the [any immersion remote refocus' (AIRR)](https://amsikking.github.io/any_immersion_remote_refocus_microscopy/) SOLS microscope (55deg with AMS-AGY v2, Nikon or Olympus).

+A total of 10 optical configurations are possible: [see this animation](https://github.com/amsikking/SOLS_O2-O3_optomechanics/blob/main/animation/output.gif).

 ## Acknowledgments:
 Inspired by, and with contributions from: [fadero](https://github.com/fadero), [jlazzaridean](https://github.com/jlazzaridean) and [AndrewGYork](https://github.com/AndrewGYork).